Ariel view of Queenstown on the South Island in New Zealand

 First, a quick overview about getting to New Zealand from North America.
 I started my journey on the South Island and then worked my way north, leaving from Auckland three weeks later.

-Since I was traveling in March (New Zealand’s Fall), my south to north itinerary made sense because the weather stayed relatively warm as I journeyed north.
+Since I was traveling in February (New Zealand’s summer-into-fall), my south-to-north itinerary made sense because the weather stayed relatively warm as I journeyed north.

 The flight from Vancouver, Canada, to Auckland took fourteen hours.
-I managed to snag an upgrade for a few extra hundred dollars.
+I managed to snag an upgrade for a few hundred dollars extra.
 Thank you, Air New Zealand!

 Arrival in Queenstown

-After landing in Auckland in the middle of a brilliant red sunrise, I retrieved my luggage, went through customs, walked briskly for ten minutes through sultry sub-tropical warmth to the domestic terminal, dropped off my luggage, went through security, and was soon air borne again for the trip to Queenstown.
+After landing in Auckland in the middle of a brilliant red sunrise, I retrieved my luggage, cleared customs, walked briskly for ten minutes through sultry sub-tropical warmth to the domestic terminal, dropped off my luggage, went through security, and was soon airborne again for the trip to Queenstown.

-I’d hoped to have time to sit and enjoy a cup of coffee, but the slow bustle of getting from Plane A to Plane B did not allow for any breaks.
+I’d hoped to have time to sit and enjoy a coffee, but the slow bustle of getting from Plane A to Plane B did not allow for any breaks.

 After a short and scenic flight, I arrived in Queenstown.

 I’m traveling with my daughter, Julia.
 She and I have a bet about when we’ll be able to check into our hotel after arriving at 10 am.
 I’m convinced we’ll get a room immediately.
 Julia scoffs at my optimism, declaring we’ll be lucky to get in by 2.
-The battle lines are drawn and we chose noon for the waging of a bet.
-I win if we got in before noon; she wins if we have to wait until after noon.
+The battle lines are drawn, and we choose noon for our wager.
+I win if we get in before noon; she wins if we have to wait past noon.

 We aren’t that clear on what we’ll win but a principle is at stake.
 The hotel promises to email me when the room is ready.
 After storing our luggage, we set off to explore Queenstown.